obecker/decycle/plugin-gradle/README.md

 ## Running

 The plugin creates for each source set a corresponding <code>decycle<i>SourceSetName</i></code> task.
-Additionally there is one `decycle` task that runs all these source set specific tasks.
+Additionally, there is one `decycle` task that runs all these source set specific tasks.

 You can run a single decycle check (for example for the `main` source set) with